Synonyms and other taxonomic changes

-Year-round, but often inactive/hiding in cold or dry weather.
+Year-round, but often inactive in cold or dry weather.

 Plants, organic matter, other insects (some are almost exclusively carnivorous, and many are important in controlling soil pests).

-Some species often hide in cargo and are easily spread by commerce.
-Most of our species are non-native, and new ones show up regularly in ports, though few get established.
+Some species often hide in cargo and are spread by commerce.
+Most of our species are non-native.

 Rove beetles (Staphylinidae)